-Notice that MLE is a biased estimation for the con-variance matrix, but in practice it does not make too much difference as the number of data points increases.
-To solve for MAP, assuming that each element of both $\mu$ and $\Sigma$ is given a prior of Gaussian distribution $\mathcal{N}(0,1)$, then equations \ref{eq:mle1}, \ref{eq:mle2} and \ref{eq:mle3} become
+Note that MLE is a biased estimator for the covariance matrix, but in practice, it does not make much difference as the number of data points increases.
+To solve for MAP, assuming that each element of both $\mu$ and $\Sigma$ is given a prior of Gaussian distribution $\mathcal{N}(0,1)$, then Eqs.
+(23), (24), and (25) become: